1-866-646-8465

 Based on your retirement timetable and your risk appetite, you’ll want to consider putting a certain amount of money toward securities like stocks, bonds, mutual funds, and exchange-traded funds.
 You might buy these assets through your own brokerage firm or add them to a retirement account like a 401(k) or a traditional or Roth IRA.
 Additionally, you may want to diversify your portfolio through alternative assets such as gold or real estate.

-A hybrid between a regular IRA and a pool of alternative assets is a precious metals self-directed IRA.
+A hybrid between a regular IRA and a pool of alternative assets is a precious metals IRA.
 With this type of IRA, you can buy physical gold or other precious metals to help diversify your portfolio.

 If the next page in your book of financial literacy includes diversification into alternative assets, contact U.S. Money Reserve.
 We can help you understand the role a precious metals IRA can play when incorporated into your overall retirement strategy.